kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-kemtls.md

 If a hybrid mode is not in use, only the post-quantum public key or ciphertext is advertised.

+##### Post-Quantum KEM Parameters

+Post-Quantum KEM Parameters for both clients and servers are encoded in the opaque key_exchange field of a KeyShareEntry in a HybridKeyShare structure.
+The opaque value contains either:

+- the KEM public value
+- the KEM ciphertext value

+for the specified algorithm encoded as a big-endian integer and padded to the left with zeros to the size of p in bytes.

+Peers MUST validate each other's public key.

+##### Hybrid KEM Parameters

+Hybrid KEM parameters for both clients and servers are encoded in the opaque key_exchange field of a KeyShareEntry in a HybridKeyShare structure.
+The opaque value contains:

+- the KEM public value or
+- the KEM ciphertext value

+and

+- the ECDHE public value

 #### Cached Information